sumnerevans/sumnerevans.com/content/posts/hackathons/how-to-win-a-hackathon/index.rst

 :math:`\mathcal{O}(n!)`?
 Most likely, you will have :math:`n < 5` anyway, and
 even factorial algorithms are fast enough.
 Who cares if you have to cast everything 100 times?
-If doing something nasty prevents even a quarter-hour of refactoring, then it's worth it; it's a hackathon after all.
+If doing something nasty prevents even a quarter-hour of refactoring, then it's worth it.
+It's a hackathon after all.

 Rule number two, **test early, test often**.
 Try to have *something* working at all times.
 That way if everything goes south, you can at least save face and